JURI 530 Contracts Law

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

-Contracts Law focuses on an important aspect of understanding the American legal system, having a role in diverse consumer, business, property, and organizational relationships.
-Further, studying the law of contract making and contract enforcement provides learners a foundation for understanding and applying many other areas of the law.
+Contracts law focuses on an important aspect of understanding the American legal system, having a role in diverse consumer, business, property, and organizational relationships.
+Further, studying the law of contract making and contract enforcement provides the learner a foundation for understanding and applying many other areas of the law.

 Course Requirements Checklist